About This Chapter

 15. Sir Thomas Malory: Biography & Works

-Sir Thomas Malory was a layman writer during medieval times in England.
-The true identity and life of Sir Thomas Malory is largely unknown.
-Learn more about Sir Thomas Malory's life and his most famous piece of writing, 'Le Morte D'Arthur,' and test your knowledge with a quiz.
+Sir Thomas Malory, whose real identity is unknown, was a layman writer in medieval England.
+Learn more about Sir Thomas Malory's life and his most famous piece of writing, 'Le Morte D'Arthur,' then test your knowledge with a quiz.

 16. Sir Thomas Wyatt: Biography, Poems & Sonnets